-- Educational Psychologist - Outreach Schools and Services
+- Educational Psychologist

+- Outreach Schools and Services

+- Physio and Occupational Therapists

+- Specialist teachers

+- Behaviour and Emotional Welfare Officers

 The school also liaises with or requests support from Links with Health, Social Services and voluntary organisations when it is felt that this will be of direct benefit to the child.
 The school also has close links with the school's medical officer, the school nurse and CAMHS.
 Regular meetings are held with support agencies.